 Their old marketing materials, which JUUL has tried to distance itself from, have youth appeal.
-They allegedly knew they were attracting underage users over a year before trying to adjust course.
+They allegedly knew they were attracting underage users over a year before trying to adjust the course.

 Juul (often stylized as JUUL) Labs is a company that primarily sells e-cigarettes and related materials that, at least on the surface, are designed to help smokers quit smoking.
-These e-cigarettes can deliver a dose of nicotine and vapor that many claim can serve as a middle ground measure to wean a person off cigarettes or other tobacco products.
+These e-cigarettes can deliver a dose of nicotine and vapor that many claims can serve as a middle ground measure to wean a person off cigarettes or other tobacco products.

 JUUL Labs sells JUUL Devices, which are e-cigarettes roughly the size of a USB drive.
 They can be charged via USB, and they are loaded with cartridges called pods.
-These pods allow the device to deliver a stimulus not unlike smoking.
+These pods allow the device to deliver a stimulus, not unlike smoking.

 It is important to note that, while generally safer than cigarettes, the effectiveness of e-cigarettes for quitting smoking is debated.
 Electronic cigarettes carry their own set of health and addiction risks.